 Or, the revision of 10 CFR Part 21 included in the posting has major changes in processes or definitions and has led to deviations and failures to comply not being evaluated or reported.

 Example d.
-The vendor did not specify that 10 CFR 21 applied to a safety-related purchase order.
+The vendor did not specify that 10 CFR Part 21 applied to a safety-related purchase order.

-Minor because: The issue was isolated the vendor verified the supplier has a 10 CFR Part 21 procedure and is effectively implementing it.
+Minor because: The issue was isolated and had no safety impact, or the vendor verified the supplier has a 10 CFR Part 21 procedure and is effectively implementing it.

-Greater-than-minor if: The issue is repetitive the vendor did not verify the supplier had a 10 CFR Part 21 procedure and effectively implementing it.
+Greater-than-minor if: The issue is repetitive, and the vendor did not verify the suppliers had a 10 CFR Part 21 procedure and were effectively implementing it.

+Or, the vendor received a part, material, or service from a supplier containing a deviation that warrants evaluation for reporting a potential defect under 10 CFR Part 21.

 2. QA Organization